Configure Tableau Server for OpenID Connect

 https://<tsm-computer-name>:8850.
 For more information, see Sign in to Tableau Services Manager Web UI.

-2. Click User Identity & Access on the Configuration tab and then click Authentication Method.
+2. On the CONFIGURATION tab, select User Identity & Access > Authentication Method.

 3. Under Authentication Method, select OpenID Connect in the drop-down menu.